mailjet/drupal8-mailjet-module-apiv3/README.md

 Mailjet APIv3 module for Drupal 8.x.

-This module for Drupal 8.x. provides complete control of Drupal Email settings by Mailjet and also adds specific Drupal Commerce email marketing functionality such as triggered marketing emails and marketing campaign revenue statistics.
+This module for Drupal 8.x. provides complete control of Drupal Email settings with Mailjet and also adds specific Drupal Commerce email marketing functionality such as triggered marketing emails and marketing campaign revenue statistics.

 The Mailjet Module for Drupal 8.x configures your default Drupal SMTP